-Editor Note: This Westonbirt Enchanted Christmas review and the accompanying photos are based on our visits in both 2019 and 2020.
-We’ve noted where things are a little different this year due to the current restrictions and we’ve also noted which year the photos were taken in.
-Please note that we were given free entry on both occasions in exchange for some social media coverage, but our photos, thoughts and opinions are our own – just like always.
+Author Note: This Westonbirt Enchanted Christmas review and the accompanying photos are based on various visits we’ve enjoyed over the years.
+Please note that we were given free entry on some of these visits in exchange for social media coverage.
+But our photos, thoughts and opinions are our own – just like always.

-My first time was many years ago when the event was much smaller.
-But the event has gotten bigger and better with each year – and much more popular!
+When I first visited, the event was much smaller than it is now.
+Westonbirt’s light trail has gotten bigger and better each year – and much more popular!

 If you’ve been wondering whether Westonbirt’s Christmas event is worth it then the short answer is yes.
 Read on to find out why.

 We want this review to be as evergreen as possible, so we’ve used our experiences from multiple visits to help us write it.

 Once you’ve parked up and made your way over to where all the magic happens, you’ll find yourself at the Christmas Village.